top of page

 Restraining order vs No contact order: Know the difference

-Many people consider both the orders the same, but they are different orders, the restraining orders like the Non-Molestation Order are made under the family law act while the No COntact order is made under the Child Act 1989.
+Many people consider both the orders the same, but they are different orders, the restraining orders like the Non-Molestation Order are made under the family law act while the No Contact order is made under the Child Act 1989.

 As both of these orders, the No Contact Order and Non-Molestation Order have some prohibitions they are confused to be similar.
-However, a NOn Molestation Order is designed to protect an individual from harassment & abuse and is generally used for adults.
+However, a Non Molestation Order is designed to protect an individual from harassment & abuse and is generally used for adults.
 A husband/wife / related person can be subjected to a restraining order if they are proven to have been guilty of domestic violence or abuse on the other partner.

 Generally, a Prohibited Steps Order is made under the children act 1989 to protect the best interest of the children.

 On the other hand, the no-contact order prohibits an abusive parent from establishing any form of contact with the child.
-But, in the case of a restraining order, depending on the terms of teh restrain which may only be limited to adults and may not include the children the parent can still stay in contact with his/her child.
+But, in the case of a restraining order, depending on the terms of the restrain which may only be limited to adults and may not include the children the parent can still stay in contact with his/her child.

 To make it more clear about the no-contact order.
 We are going to discuss one case of a no-contact order.
 We need to learn about the Case of PA vs CK in the year 2018.